 When asked whether he believed legalization was on the horizon in the near future and how it would impact his dispensary he offered his thoughts.

-“I don’t think legalization of mushrooms and other psychedelics in a manner similar to cannabis will happen within the next five years, and probably will take much longer than that.
-I do expect we will see increased legal access to these kinds of substances for medicinal and therapeutic purposes however,” said Larsen.
+“I don’t think legalization of mushrooms and other psychedelics in a manner similar to cannabis will happen within the next five years, and probably will take much longer than that,” Larsen said.

-Larsen also said that he would be happy to see an increasing number of legal and licensed shops offering the same goods, even if it meant his store became unneeded.
+Larsen added that he would be happy to see an increasing number of legal and licensed shops offering the same goods, even if it meant his store became unneeded.
 He wants to help pave the way for others and isn’t concerned with dominating the market in any way.

 Lastly, Larsen shared what made him proud about owning his store.